442nd Fighter Wing

 The 442d Fighter Wing is an Air Reserve Component of the United States Air Force.
 It is assigned to Tenth Air Force, Air Force Reserve Command, stationed at Whiteman Air Force Base, Missouri.

-Overview
+Mission

 The 442d Fighter Wing trains reserve personnel and the 303rd Fighter Squadron to operate, maintain and support the Fairchild Republic A-10 Thunderbolt II at combat readiness.

 Units

 The 442nd Fighter Wing is organized like most Air Force wings.
-There are three groups and a medical squadron under the wing that are physically located at Whiteman AFB:
+There are three groups and a medical squadron under the wing that are physically located at Whiteman Air Force Base: